OIDC the Hard Way: Integrating Grafana with Keycloak

 Back-channel calls are made directly between Grafana's pod and Keycloak's pod, inside the Kubernetes cluster.
 The browser is not involved.
 These are the token exchange (token_url) and user info (api_url) calls.

-This is why token_url in the Grafana configuration uses the internal Kubernetes service DNS name (keycloak-keycloakx-http.keycloak.svc.cluster.local) rather than the public hostname.
+token_url in the Grafana configuration uses the internal Kubernetes service DNS name (keycloak-keycloakx-http.keycloak.svc.cluster.local) rather than the public hostname.
+Doing so avoids unnecessary hairpin routing and DNS resolution issues within the cluster.Create a Realm

 Navigate to the Keycloak admin console → Create Realm.